 The interests and activities of business and society often overlap, resulting in both conflict and opportunity.
 Will you be prepared to lead in an increasingly complex world?
 Originally called the 10 for 10 Program, and conceived as a tribute to the Allwin Initiative's 10th anniversary at Tuck in May 2011, the Research Travel Program is open to second-year students who want to pursue hands on, meaningful research for their environmental or socially focused project linked to an academic course.
 Successful projects are chosen on the merits of an application and awarded funds to support travel during academic breaks.
 Projects can be individual or in teams, and be regional, national or international in scope.
 Read about projects in 2013, or watch video of 2012 Research Travel Programs.

-One of Tuck's signature courses is the Tuck Global Consultancy, which sends teams of students overseas for three week consulting projects.
-The Center for Business & Strategy works with the TGC to develop consultancy projects with a social or environmental focus for nonprofit organizations, companies and NGOs around the world.
+One of Tuck's signature courses is OnSite Global Consulting, which sends teams of students overseas for three week consulting projects.
+The Center for Business & Strategy works with the OnSite to develop consultancy projects with a social or environmental focus for nonprofit organizations, companies and NGOs around the world.
 Read about past projects here and here.

 ALLWIN COMMUNITY OUTREACH DAY

 Allwin Community Outreach Day underscores the value MBAs can provide to their communities and calls attention to the important role business leaders play as civic leaders.
 During orientation each year, members of the entering class devote half a day to share ideas on an organizational challenge for nonprofits in the local area.
 The day culminates with a dinner at which a prominent guest shares personal views on the power of individuals to make a difference in a community and the world.
 Students find this focus on problem solving to be truly rewarding and a meaningful way to get to know others in the community.
 Learn more here and here.

 REVERS FELLOWS BOARD PROGRAM